Roe Deer: Graceful Dwellers of European and Asian Woodlands

 Chemical Signals:

-- Scent Marking: They use scent glands located on their legs and face to mark territory and signal reproductive status.
+- Scent Marking: They also have scent glands on their legs and face which assist them in marking territories and indicating reproductive conditions.

 Religious and Cultural Significance